 Building a safer, secure digital world with Microsoft’s trusted Cloud

-The Microsoft Cloud infrastructure supports over 1 billion customers across its enterprise and consumer services in 140 countries, and has built this kind of trust in the Cloud, because it has been built on four principles: Security, Privacy Control, Compliance, and Transparency.
+The Microsoft trusted Cloud infrastructure supports over 1 billion customers across its enterprise and consumer services in 140 countries, and has built this kind of trust in the Cloud, because it has been built on four principles: Security, Privacy Control, Compliance, and Transparency.

 For Microsoft, security is more than just a feature.
 It is a commitment.

-Security is built into the Microsoft Cloud from the ground up, starting with the Security Development Lifecycle, a mandatory development process that embeds security requirements into every phase of the development process.
+Security is built into the Microsoft trusted Cloud from the ground up, starting with the Security Development Lifecycle, a mandatory development process that embeds security requirements into every phase of the development process.
 Microsoft ensures that its Cloud is protected at the physical, network, host, application, and data layers so that its online services are resilient to attack.
 The security feature, ensures that your organisation is protected from external cyber threats 24×7.

-When organisations plan to entrust data to the Microsoft Cloud, there are often many questions such as: Where is it?
+When organisations plan to entrust data to the Microsoft trusted Cloud, there are often many questions such as: Where is it?
 Who can access it?
 How can you verify that Microsoft is doing what it says?